Paul Alday: Life

-Alday was born in Perpignan as a member of a musical family that included his father (whose first name is unknown), his elder brother François (c.1761 – after 1835) and the latter's sons Francisque and Ferdinand, all of whom became composers resident in Lyon.
+Alday was born in Perpignan the part of the province of Roussillon as a member of a musical family that included his father (whose first name is unknown), his elder brother François (c.1761 – after 1835) and the latter's sons Francisque and Ferdinand, all of whom became composers resident in Lyon.
 In musical reference works, there is considerable confusion regarding the ascription of compositions to either of these four musicians as their names mostly appear as "Alday" only.

 Paul Alday studied with Giovanni Battista Viotti in Paris, where he participated as a violinist in the Concerts spirituels between 1783 and 1790.
 He also published four of his own violin concertos in Paris during these years.
 He next reappears in Oxford in 1793 when he married the French harpist Adélaïde Rosalie Delatouche.
 In this city he published three of his string quartets.
 By 1804, he had moved to Edinburgh.

 Still in the same year he is recorded as having performed in Cork and Dublin and then settled in the latter city for the rest of his life.
 He appeared both as a soloist in violin concertos and as leader of orchestras including the Anacreontic Society (1819–1828), of which he was secretary (1824–1830), and The Sons of Handel.
 In 1810, Alday took over the music shop of Francis Rhames, moving it to 10 Dame Street in 1815, which he continued until his death in Dublin in 1835.
 Here, he sold sheet music and musical instruments and also published music under his name.